cheese not sticking to pizza

 Balancing the Sauce for Cheese Adhesion

-Creating the perfect pizza with cheese that sticks to the dough is all about balance.
-The key is the consistency of the tomato sauce you use.
+Creating cheese that sticks to pizza perfectly is all about balance.
+The key to creating cheese not sticking to pizza lies in the consistency of the tomato sauce you use.

 Simmer to Reduce Moisture and Achieve the Perfect Consistency